liveontologies/elk-reasoner/elk-distribution/src/main/resources/protege/README.txt

 INSTALLATION:

-To install, place the file ${project.groupId}.jar to the plugins folder of the Protege installation.
+To install, place the file ${elk-protege.base}.jar to the plugins folder of the Protege installation.
 The plug-in supports Protege 4 Auto Update feature which can be used for upgrading to newer versions according to the instructions here: